jenningj/WebDesign/php/README.md

 Can add code comments using //
 Use this to take notes.

-single line comment can start with // or #
+Single line comment can start with // or #

 /* Multi line comment */